planq-network/dapp.space/README.md

 #### Work to be done

-1. Integrate Kyber functionality so that people can use (at least) SNT, ETH and DAI to participate in the store (it just gets exchanged in the background into SNT before being submitted to the contract).
-2. Create a `downvote pool` for each DApp so that anyone can downvote by any amount, not just 1%.
+1. Create a `downvote pool` for each DApp so that anyone can downvote by any amount, not just 1%.
 When the pool hits 1%, the downvote is sent to the contract.
 This will be important if people ever stake large amounts, 1% of which may be too expensive for individual users.
 It will potentially amplify "the community's" ability to respond to bad actors.
-3. Integrate [embeddable whisper chats](https://github.com/status-im/status-chat-widget) into the site, so that it is easy to plug into the community chat directly "behind" each DApp (it's just the name of the DApp as a whisper topic, i.e. #cryptokitties).
+2Integrate [embeddable whisper chats](https://github.com/status-im/status-chat-widget) into the site, so that it is easy to plug into the community chat directly "behind" each DApp (it's just the name of the DApp as a whisper topic, i.e. #cryptokitties).
-4. Research a way to fetch information about popular DApps on Ethereum through non-economic metrics.
+3Research a way to fetch information about popular DApps on Ethereum through non-economic metrics.
 Perhaps this means just plugging into an API from OpenSea/StateOfTheDApps for now and leveraging their work.
 Perhaps it means figuring out how to [gossip information about use of DApps via whisper](https://discuss.status.im/t/friend-to-friend-content-discovery-community-feeds/1212)?

 #### Running unit tests